Larry Wanke

-High school career
+Early life

 Wanke attended Benedictine High School in Cleveland, Ohio.

 College career

 Wanke initially attended the University of Pittsburgh, but ultimately transferred to John Carroll University.
 The transfer was due to a quarterback competition at Pittsburgh and health problems of his father.

 Professional career

-New York Giants

-Wanke was drafted by the New York Giants in the 1991 NFL Draft, which earned him the title of Mr. Irrelevant.
+Wanke was drafted by the New York Giants in the 1991 NFL draft 334th and last overall, which earned him the title of Mr. Irrelevant.
 Wanke, however, never made an NFL roster.